SravanthiSinha/holbertonschool-sysadmin_devops/0x05-processes_and_signals/README.md

 6. Kill me now made easy - A Bash script that kills 4-to_infinity_and_beyond process.
 File: 6-kill_me_now_made_easy

+7. Highlander -A Bash script that displays:

+  * To infinity and beyond indefinitely
+  * With a sleep 2 in between each iteration
+  * I am invincible!!! when receiving a SIGTERM signal

 # Useful Links:

 http://www.linfo.org/pid.html